ExpressVPN Pros & Cons

 Please see our VPN Glossary if these terms confuse you and would like to learn more.

-ExpressVPN is an extremely safe and secure VPN service that uses the highest standard of encryption to secure your internet connections.
+ExpressVPN is a legitimate and extremely secure VPN service that uses the highest standard of encryption to keep your data private and secure.
 By default its apps use AES-256 bit encryption in combination with the OpenVPN protocol, a 4096-bit RSA key and SHA-512 HMAC authentication, which is the level of encryption recommended by governments and banks.

 Advanced features include a reliable VPN kill switch, split tunneling, and TrustedServer – a proprietary technology that ensures your data is never written to the VPN server’s hard drive.
-During the course of our testing, we didn’t detect any data leaks.
+We also detected no data leaks during the course of our testing.

 What’s more, ExpressVPN runs its own private, zero-knowledge DNS servers.
 This means that your DNS requests (the websites you visit) are all handled and encrypted by ExpressVPN, not by your ISP or a third party.
 It’s an important step for a VPN provider to take, and one that only the very best services have on offer.